elusivecodes/fQuery/README.md

 **Computed Style**

-Get the computed style for the first node.
+Get a computed CSS style value for the first node.

 - `nodes` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection* or an array of nodes.
 - `style` is a string indicating the computed style property value to return.